Sovereign immunity in the United States: Derivative sovereign immunity

+However, in GEO Group, Inc. v.
+Menocal, 607 U.S. _ (2026) the Court clarified that Yearsley only provides a defense from liability, not an immunity in the technical sense.
+A Yearsley defense does not immunize illegal conduct, does not allow government contractors to avoid trial, and is not appealable before final judgment.
+The Court stated that its precedent "den[ies] that government agents can assert –whether always or sometimes– a “derived” form of sovereign immunity.
+Rather [...] sovereign immunity belongs alone to the Government.”

 Exceptions and abrogation

 There are exceptions to the doctrine of sovereign immunity derived from the Eleventh Amendment:

 Discrimination

 If the state or local government entities receive federal funding for whatever purpose, they cannot claim sovereign immunity if they are sued in federal court for discrimination.
 The United States Code, Title 42, Section 2000d-7 explicitly says this.

 The 2001 Supreme Court decision of Board of Trustees of the University of Alabama v.
 Garrett seems to nullify this; however, numerous appellate court cases, such as Doe v.
 Nebraska in the 8th Circuit and Thomas v.
 University of Houston of the 5th Circuit have held that, as long as the state entity receives federal funding, then the sovereign immunity for discrimination cases is not abrogated, but voluntarily waived.
 Since the receiving of the federal funds was optional, then the waiver of sovereign immunity was optional.
 If a state entity wanted its sovereign immunity back, all they have to do in these circuits is stop receiving federal funding.

 However, the 2nd Circuit does not share this ideal.
-As of 2010, it is the only federal court of appeals to take this approach to the issue.
+As of 2010, it was the only federal court of appeals to decide that a state may refuse to be sued for discrimination by asserting sovereign immunity.